0nyr/0nyr/README.md

   <summary><strong>About me</strong></summary>
 My friends call me <strong>Onyr</strong> even if my real name is <strong>Florian Rascoussier</strong>.</br></br>

 I'm a 24 years old and 5th year CS student in research (PhDTrack) Double Degree with INSA Lyon, France and Universität Passau, Germany.
 I love to make things and work on <strong>personal projects</strong> as a programming enthusiast.
 Since I started coding in my childhood making text-based RPGs in Basic-Casio on my calculator, my deep love of <strong>code craftmanship</strong> has only been growing stronger with the years.
 On this journey, I have also met so many generous and talented people, some of them now being friends, that I now consider programming as a way of life.
 My other main centers of interests aside from code are art, science and philosophy.
 I also enjoy doing sports like running, hiking and archery.
 When I was at INSA, I was involved in several associations like [Kryptosphere](https://kryptosphere.org/en/).
+I'm currently studying in Germany, at Universität Passau.

 Besides, I'm a fervent Linux daily user, <strong>Open Source advocate</strong> and crypto curious.

-- 💬 Ask me about: your love/hate relationship with C++, Dynamic Programming or Plato.
+- 💬 Ask me about: your love/hate relationship with C++, Haskell, Dynamic Programming or Plato.
 - 🍪 Fun fact: I'm secretly planning to break the world record for the biggest cooky ever made, currently set at about [18 tons with a diameter of more that 30m](https://www.guinnessworldrecords.com/world-records/largest-biscuit-cookie/)...
 Internet Explorer not supported.
 </details>
 </br>